5 and under, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18 & up

 A hip hop dance is performed to urban music and primarily street style.

 Jazz must consist mostly of modern jazz technique.
 Leaps, kicks, turns and combinations of free movement.
 Music should be up-tempo, or it may fall under the contemporary category.
-Sorry NO ACROBATICS ALLOWED!
-This includes tumbling or if feet go over the head (360) rotation.
+Acrobatics discouraged but not prohibited.

 A routine that interprets the music through ballet, jazz and modern technique, and expresses emotion.
-No acrobatic movements permitted.
+Acrobatics discouraged but not prohibited.

 A routine that combines dance movements with acting, comedy and stage skills.
-Lip syncing should be incorporated.
+Lip syncing can be incorporated.

 A routine that does not fulfill the criteria of the defined dance disciplines or is a combination of two or more dance disciplines.
 Tumbling & acrobatics are permitted.